Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

 phones and tablets.

 ## Errors Found
-(only includes main errors rather than small typos/alignment which caused the minor issues)
+(only includes main errors rather than small typos/alignment which caused only minor errors)

 1. **Home page - Hero-image**